ibm-cloud-docs/cloud-databases/reference-key-protect.md

 If you use Key Protect, you can also designate a key to encrypt the Cloud Object Storage disk that holds your deployment's backups.

-Things to Note -
-- BYOK for backups is only available in US regions `us-south` and `us-east`.
+- BYOK for backups is only available in US regions `us-south`, `us-east`, and `eu-de`.
 - Only keys in the `us-south` are durable to region failures.
-You must use a key from `us-south`, regardless of where your deployment is, to ensure that your backups are available even if a region failure occurs.
+To ensure your backups are available even if a region failure occurs, you must use a key from `us-south` regardless of your deployment location.
+{: .note}

 ### Granting the delegation authorization
 {: #grant-auth}